-Conditions for Enrollment in the Postural and Energetic Integration® Training in Body Psychotherapy
+Conditions for Enrollment in the Pelvic-Heart, Postural and Energetic Integration® Training in Body Psychotherapy

 Our programs in Postural Integration®, Energetic Integration® and Pelvic-Heart Integration® are for individuals interested in becoming professional Practitioners in Bodymind Integration.
 Both Body psychotherapy and Deep Holistic Bodywork are thoroughly trained.
 The training is intensive and demands sufficient maturity and preparation for working with discipline, care and respect for others.